AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 Click Commit.
 Once Commit is complete, you should see the Link State turn green at the Network page for ethernet1/1.

-5. Configure VM-Series ethernet1/2 and LAN Zone
+7. Configure VM-Series ethernet1/2 with LAN Zone
 ---------------------------------------------------

 Repeat Step 4 for ethernet1/2.
 Name the new zone LAN.

 Click Commit.
 Once Commit is complete, you should see the Link State turn green at the Network page for ethernet1/2.

-6. Configure Allow All Policies
+8. Configure Allow Outbound Policies
 ---------------------------------

  - Click Policies tab.
  - Click +Add at the bottom left corner to create a new policy.
  - Click General tab.
-Name the policy Allow-all.
+Name the policy Outbound.
  - Click Source tab.
-Select Any for both panels.
+Select LAN zone.
  - Click Destination tab.
-Select Any for both panels.
+Select WAN zone.
  - Click Application tab.
 Select Any.
- - Click Commit to commit the Allow-all policy.

-Now the VM-Series has its Allow All policy setup.

-7. Configure NAT for egress
+9. Configure NAT for egress
 ------------------------------

 If you would also like to enable NAT to test egress, follow these steps.